Rahmenordnung/ink_dreams/README.md

 ## <a name="Bugs"></a> Bugs  ##
 I had some problems with search and category filter.
 Second problem was that the Heroku deployment wasn´t successful several times but at the end I managed to solve it.

+__Travis CI__ has been added as in the videos, I hope is not going to cause me trouble because I left it there whithout working properly.
+I was trying to make it work by any means, but at the end I couldn´t.

 ## <a name="Acknowledgements"></a> Acknowledgements  ##
 The project was inspired from a page that I am always using, and even though I haven´t recreated all the functionality the structure I tried to make it similar as the one from * [Open library](https://openlibrary.org/)